denten-papers/xp-routledge/proposal.md

 will contain a schematic for self-directed study in the humanities and a blueprint for a possible curriculum for a certificate-granting program in the field.

-# Definition of the Market

-The primary market for *Literature and the Digital Humanities* includes:

-- advanced undergraduate courses in literary studies wishing to introduce their students to the field of digital humanities and computational culture studies;

-- introductory level graduate courses for all doctorate and MA-level students entering the field of literary studies, covering DH as part of their "Intro to the Field," "Pro-seminar," or "MA seminar," as required in most language and literature programs globally and across the country;

-- the large share of self-directed graduate students whose institutions do not offer DH training;

-- faculty and staff (librarians, officers of scholarly publications) interested in expanding their research and activity in the field.

-A secondary market for the book includes students and scholars in engineering schools interested in finding productive intersections between literary studies and computer science.

-Several prominent institutions are beginning to offer degree- or certificate-granting programs in the digital humanities.
-These include undergraduate, MA, and PhD programs at King's College London, University College, London, and University College, Cork; undergraduate and MA programs at Loyola University, Chicago; the Digital Humanities Minor at UCLA; the DH undergraduate program at Michigan State University; the DH and Technology program at Brigham Young; the MA program in Humanities Computing at University of Alberta, Canada; the MA program in DH at CUNY; the Digital Cultures and Creativity undergraduate program at University of Maryland; the MA in DH at Brandeis University; the MA in Digital Humanities at the University of Virginia; Media Technology and Games program at the IT University of Copenhagen; MA and PhD in Digital Humanities at Maynooth University, Ireland;
-the Digital Media and Cultural Theory undergraduate program at Hampshire College, Amherst; the Certificate program in DH at University of North Carolina at Chapel Hill; the Arts, Media + Engineering undergraduate program at Arizona State; the Bachelor of Science in Digital Humanities at the Illinois Institute of Technology, and many others, along with undergraduate minors and non-degree-granting research centers that offer courses too numerous to mention here.

-Although I have concentrated my summary of potential markets on universities in English-speaking countries (primarily Canada, the Republic of Ireland, the United Kingdom, Australia, New Zealand, and the United States), there are significant markets for English-language work in DH globally.
-Institutions in Sweden, Germany, Israel, and Denmark, among other places, are particularly strong in this field and commonly assign English texts.

 # Review of the Main Competitive Books